 Between art supplies, curriculum for multiple children, science resources, and books, homeschool can be an all out explosion, taking over an entire house.
-Today I’m sharing a few organizational tips we have learned along the way for managing a homeschool in small spaces.
+Today I’m sharing some homeschool organization ideas for small spaces that I think you will find helpful.

 We are currently a small-space, homeschool family and it works out great.
 We use our couch for our read alouds and our kitchen table for book work.
 While finding a home for all the curriculum and resources has been a challenge, but we now have a system in place that feels natural and organized to us.

 Because thats the goal right?
 To have a space that merges both home and school seamlessly.

 Though some people have mastered the art of having a minimal homeschool, the rest of us deal with extra art supplies, curriculum piles, and loose papers.
 Organizing is simply putting systems in place so these things don’t take over our house.

 When you have systems in place that work for you and your family, I think you will find that your homeschool days run a lot smoother.

 If everyone knows where everything is, your kids will not loose there workbooks or spend the morning frantically looking for a pencil with a decent eraser.

 Having homeschool organization systems in place will not only make things easier to find, but easier to put away as well.